-There has been no material change in the credit risk faced by the Company or the policies and processes for managing the risk during the period.
+There has been no material change in the credit risk faced by the Company and processes for managing the risk during the period.
+The Aggregate Risk Exposures Policy which was Board approved during the year, prescribes processes and requirements to comply with APRA Prudential Standard 3PS 221.